AndrewBroz/cronli5/README.md

 >
 > If you need something like this now, use [prettycron][prettycron].

-# Cron Like I'm Five (cronli5): A Cron Pattern to English Interpreter
+# Cron Like I'm Five: A Cron to English Utility

 Generate English language descriptions of schedules from cron patterns.
 Accepts classic (five-part) cron patterns, or extended (six-part) cron